oicr-gsi/dimsum/docs/user_manual/cases.md

 A case consists of all of the work that is required to complete an assay for a set of samples.
 Dimsum is based heavily upon this structure.
-Because an assay is required to construct a case, a sample can only be included if the sample belongs to a requisition that specifies a well-defined assay.
-Samples not meeting this criteria appear on the [Omissions Page](../omissions).
+Because an assay is required to construct a case, a sample can only be included in Dimsum if the sample belongs to a requisition that specifies a well-defined assay.
+Well-defined means that the assay has one or more tests defined.
+Samples not meeting this criteria appear on the [Omissions Page](omissions.md).

 ## Case Grouping

-A case represents a unique combination of the following **tumour** sample attributes.
+A requisition forms the boundary for case grouping - all samples belonging to the case must be included in the same requisition.
+If a sample from a previous case needs to be grouped with new samples in a new requisition, it can be added to the new requisition as a supplemental sample.

+Within the requisition, **tumour** samples are grouped by the following attributes to form cases.

 - Donor
 - Tissue type
 - Tissue origin
 - Timepoint

-All normals from the same donor will be included in all cases for that donor.
+All normals from the same donor within the requisition will be included in all of the requisition's cases for that donor.

 ## Sample Grouping Criteria